Blas-P12/Coming-Soon-codeigniter-/README.md

-# FUEL CMS

 ### Installation
-To install FUEL CMS, copy the contents of this folder to a web accessible folder and browse to the index.php file.
+To install source code, copy the contents of this folder to a web accessible folder and browse to the index.php file.
 Next, follow the directions on the screen.